 The floral notes are a bit less prominent but I’m overwhelmed by sweet honey.

 1st steep: lightly floral from the start.
-Aftertaste is very sweet and I’m also gettin notes of honey during the aftertaste.
+The aftertaste is very sweet and I’m also getting notes of honey during the aftertaste.
 The flavours are not that intense but it’s really pleasant to drink while being outside in the sun.

 2nd steep: I can immediately see the colour of the liquor is a bit darker.
 The floral notes are almost gone but it’s mainly light and sweet honey.
 Really pleasant to drink and not too intense.
 The finish is honey and a light sweetness that goes on deep into the aftertaste.